crazy-max/docker-dokuwiki/README.md

 * Alpine Linux 3.7, Nginx, PHP 7.1
 * Tarball authenticity checked during building process
 * OPCache enabled to store precompiled script bytecode in shared memory
+* Data, configuration, plugins and templates are stored in an unique folder

 ### From docker-compose